Emotional Neymar counts down to Pelé’s record for Brazil

 Neymar has had several injuries, lost a Champions League final with Paris Saint-Germain in 2020, and had to deal with a sexual assault allegation that was later proved false.

+Pelé, who has followed Neymar’s career since the younger man’s first appearances at Santos, published a picture of the pair on Instagram.

+“I, like all Brazilians, am always happy when I see him play ball.
+Today he gave another step toward my record of goals for the Selecao.
+And I am cheering for him to get there, with the same joy I have since I saw him play for the first time,” 80-year-old Pelé said.

-Brazil coach Tite doesn’t want to compare Neymar and Pelé, but he does say the 29-year-old forward is extraordinary.
+Brazil coach Tite doesn’t want to the super star players, but he does say the 29-year-old Neymar is extraordinary.

 “He has a really personal thing, he developed his skills to give assists, his right foot, his left foot.
 He became unpredictable,” Tite said after the 3-0 win against Venezuela last Sunday.